 In quantum mechanics and particle physics, spin is an intrinsic form of angular momentum carried by elementary particles, composite particles (hadrons), and atomic nuclei.
-Spin is a solely quantum-mechanical phenomenon; it does not have a counterpart in classical mechanics (despite the term spin being reminiscent of classical phenomena such as a planet spinning on its axis). [ 2 ] Spin (physics)
+Spin is a solely quantum-mechanical phenomenon; it does not have a counterpart in classical mechanics (despite the term spin being reminiscent of classical phenomena such as a planet spinning on its axis).
+Spin (physics)

-In particle physics, the Dirac equation is a relativistic wave equation formulated by British physicist Paul Dirac in 1928.
+In particle physics, the Dirac equation is a relativistic wave equation derived by British physicist Paul Dirac in 1928.
 Dirac equation

 Schrödinger's cat: a cat, a flask of poison, and a radioactive source are placed in a sealed box.

-Quantum tunnelling (also spelt quantum tunneling in American English) refers to the quantum mechanical phenomenon where a particle tunnels through a barrier that it classically could not surmount.
-This plays an essential role in several physical phenomena, such as the nuclear fusion that occurs in main sequence stars like the sun, [ 1 ] and has important applications to modern devices such as the tunnel diode [ 2 ] and the scanning tunneling microscope.
+Quantum tunnelling or tunneling (see spelling differences) refers to the quantum mechanical phenomenon where a particle tunnels through a barrier that it classically could not surmount.
+This plays an essential role in several physical phenomena, such as the nuclear fusion that occurs in main sequence stars like the Sun.
+It has important applications to modern devices such as the tunnel diode, quantum computing, and the scanning tunnelling microscope.

-Quantum numbers describe values of conserved quantities in the dynamics of the quantum system.
+Quantum numbers describe values of conserved quantities in the dynamics of a quantum system.
 Quantum number

 Some trajectories of a harmonic oscillator according to Newton's laws of classical mechanics (A-B), and according to the Schrödinger equation of quantum mechanics (C-H).
 Quantum harmonic oscillator